 Details: Check the link above for low-tide dates and times in June, July and early August.
 A Discover Pass is required to park at Saltwater State Park and Dash Point State Park.

 9. Try new foods at a local farmers market

 Details: Choose your county at the link to search for neighborhood farmers markets or search by day of the week for the day you want to go.
-A few examples: The Kirkland Wednesday Market runs 3–7 p.m.; the Burien Farmers Market takes place Thursdays, 11 a.m.–6 p.m.; the Proctor Farmers' Market in Tacoma runs Saturdays, 9 a.m.–2 p.m.
+A few examples: The Kirkland Wednesday Market runs 3–7 p.m.; the Burien Farmers Market takes place Thursdays, 10 a.m.–6 p.m.; the Proctor Farmers Market in Tacoma runs Saturdays, 9 a.m.–2 p.m.

 10. Electric Boat rental from The Electric Boat Company

-Whether you're entertaining out-of-town relatives, rejoicing in the fact that your family survived a year of mostly virtual learning, or you're just excited about the vaccine, have a great time celebrating our Seattle summer.
+Whether you’re entertaining out-of-town relatives, rejoicing in the fact that your family survived another year of school or just excited about the prospect of reveling the sunshine, you’ll have a great time celebrating our Seattle summer.

 More summer activities for families: